Unity-Technologies/Tanto/doc/install.md

 - nginx
 - redis (local or remote)

-Application uses Redis db to store session, if you can't connect to any Redis instance, please setup local one.
+The application uses Redis db to store session, if you can't connect to any Redis instance, please setup local one.
 Familiarize yourself with the installation guide http://redis.io/topics/quickstart.

 You might run it with `docker run -d -p 6379:6379 redis `

 ##### 2. Enable environment variables file:
 Rename/copy file  `.env.example` to `.env` and provide variables if needed.

-- provide ***REDIS_HOST, REDIS_PORT*** if they differs from default ones
+- provide ***REDIS_HOST, REDIS_PORT*** if they differ from default ones

-- application uses SLACK Web API to fetch user's avatars.
+- the application uses SLACK Web API to fetch user's avatars.
 Make sure you provide ***SLACK_TOKEN*** in `.env` file

 To obtain slack token for development and testing visit page https://api.slack.com/docs/oauth-test-tokens, login with your slack account and issue your personal token following the instructions.